JetSetIlly/Gopher2600/README.md

 screen position to the level of an individual colour-clock.
 Left-clicking on the screen, as described above, will 'quantise' to the next CPU instruction.
 Future versions of `Gopher2600` will correct this.

+## TIA Revisions

+`Gopher2600` supports common revisions in the TIA chip.
+The configuration window is accessible through the debugger and through the playmode.
+In the latter case by pressing `F9`.

+A summary of the known TIA revisions / bugs can be found at on [Atari Compendium](http://www.ataricompendium.com/faq/vcs_tia/vcs_tia.html).
+Not all revisions / bugs are supported by `Gopher2600` but the common ones are.

 ## CRT Effects